-The Waltons was a popular network television series based on the rural upbringing of writer Earl Hamner, author of The Homecoming and screenwriter of The Waltons, Twilight Zone, and Falcon Crest.
+The Waltons was a popular network television series based on the rural upbringing of writer Earl Hamner, Jr. (1923-2016), author of The Homecoming and screenwriter of The Waltons, Twilight Zone, and Falcon Crest.
 He also narrated The Waltons.
-Read more about Hamner at www.earlhamner.com and about The Waltons at www.hallmarkchannel.com/the-waltons.

 Airing in the 1970s and set mostly during the Depression, The Waltons was framed through the eyes of an aspiring young writer named “John-Boy,” played by Richard Thomas.
 The series has long been considered an icon of American television history.
-While nostalgic, it sensitively spoke into issues that rose in public awareness during the 1970s, such as feminism, racism, marital stress, and financial strife.
+While nostalgic, it sensitively spoke into political and social issues rising in public awareness during the 1970s, such as feminism, racism, marital stress, and financial strife.

 The homestead features the house in which Earl Hamner grew up, a cargo truck and “The Shed” country store that factored strongly in the series.
-The Museum is about a half block away on the other side of the street.
+The Museum is about a half of a block away on the opposite side of the street.

-By 2019, the property will complete an expansion as “Earl’s Meadow,” thanks to new owners who value preserving the national memory of Earl Hamner and his work.
-In addition to the Hamner House, it will include a replica of the Waltons’ house, familiar to viewers worldwide, as well as a bed-and-breakfast and botanical garden named for the actor who played the grandfather on the show, Will Geer.
-Read more about the project at: https://www.thewaltonshamnerhouse.com/index.php/earl-s-meadow.
+The property added “Earl’s Meadow” in 2019, thanks to new owners who value preserving the national memory of Earl Hamner and his work.
+In addition to the Hamner House, it includes a replica of the Waltons’ house, familiar to viewers worldwide, a bed-and-breakfast, and a botanical garden named for the actor who played the grandfather on the show, Will Geer.

-This is the second stop on our Virginia Trail!
+This is the second stop on our Virginia Author Adventures Trail.